flaf/miscellaneous/puppet4/production/modules/network/README.md

 The `restart` parameter is a boolean.
-If the value is `true`, then the network will be restarted after an update of the network configuration.
+If the value is `true`, then the network will be restarted after an update of the network configuration. **It is not recommended to set this parameter to `true`**.
+With a basic network configuration (one interface with one IP address) it will probably work but with a more complicated network configuration (several interfaces with bridges etc.), this will certainly fail and you will lose the network connection.

 In the `interfaces` parameter, for each interface, you can put: